 - b.
 The data sources excluded from validation and the reasons for excluding the data from review by the Commission (if any), - c.
 An analysis that identifies and explains anomalies observed in the validation data, and - d.
 User input data for each insurer and hurricane detailing specific assumptions made with regard to exposed property. - 3.
 The confidence intervals used to gauge the comparison between historical and modeled hurricane losses will be reviewed. - 4.
 Form S-4, Validation Comparisons, will be reviewed. - 5.
 The results of one hurricane event for more than one insurance company and the results from one insurance company for more than one hurricane event will be reviewed to the extent data are available.

-Reviewed Form S-4 itself and in connection with the vulnerability overview.
+Reviewed Form S-4.